Anuj-N/SAIDL-Assignment/Section1/README.md

 **CIFAR100_vgg16_normal_softmax.ipynb**: Additionally, I have also uploaded my VGG-16 architecture model of CIFAR100 (using normal softmax) of around 57.5% test set accuracy after 20 training epochs

-I'm sorry but I honestly could not start this assignment until after compres and am still working on the other projects.
-I will upload them on this repository as soon as I am done with them.